 An easy and straightforward solution to this to use the alternative option.
-That’s is you can scan the system with DISM commands, especially commands 1 and 2 mentioned in following article:
+That is, you can scan the system with DISM commands, especially commands 1 and 2 mentioned in following article:

 Although, if you want to scan your system only with SFC, you can make the cross checks to confirm that dependency services for SFC are working properly.
 If they are disabled, do enable them, so that scan can be initiated:

 FIX : Windows Resource Protection Could Not Perform The Requested Operation In Windows 10/8/7

 1. Press + R and type services.msc in the Run dialog box, hit Enter key to open Services snap-in.

 2. Moving on, in the Services window, scroll down and look for the Windows Module Installer service.
 Since you’re facing this issue, the service will most probably be Disabled.
 Double click on the service to open its Properties.